The Twin Houses

 According to the Colorado Business Journal, F. H. Allison was the proprietor of the health resort into 1897.
 From 1897 thru 1900 a man named L. G. Smith ran the operation.
 Not much is known about this man.

 William O’Brien and his wife Annie rented the hotel operation about 1900.
 William farmed, took on various carpentry projects, and raised a small herd of dairy cattle, while Annie operated the hotel (by this time dubbed the Twin Houses) for health seekers, principally from Vermont.
 The O’Briens eventually purchased their own land, 360 acres adjoining the Allison land on the East side, and farmed it until 1919, when they sold out and moved into Parker.

 After about a decade of popularity, business fell off, and eventually one of the houses was turned into a barn.
-It is the structure that still stands just south of the intersection of Stroh Road and Highway 83.
-In 1970, Mrs. Louis Kraglund purchased the other twin house and had it moved about four miles north of Parker to her property.
+It stood just south of the intersection of Stroh Road and Highway 83 until it was demolished by the land's developer in 2018.
+In 1970, Mrs. Louis Kraglund had purchased the other twin house and had it moved about four miles north of Parker to her property.
 It was used as a specialty dress shop for a time, but now is unoccupied.

 Information for this brief was obtained from Douglas County, by Josephine Lowell Marr, Our Heritage by the Douglas County Historical Society, A Guide Book to Historic Sites in the Parker Area by F.B.
 McLaughlin, Walk with Our Pioneers by Alice M. Thomson, and various articles from Record Journal.